caojiajun/camellia-jdk21-bootstraps/README.md

-# camellia-bootstraps
+# camellia-jdk21-bootstraps
-camellia bootstraps(jdk21) for redis-proxy、delay-queue、id-gen、hot-key and more
+camellia jdk21 bootstraps for redis-proxy、delay-queue、id-gen、hot-key and more